microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Get-PowerBIDataflowDatasource.md

 ```

 ### -WorkspaceId
-ID of the workspace to filter results to, datasources only belonging to that workspace are shown.
-Only available when -Scope is Individual.
+ID of the workspace to filter results to.
+Only data sources belonging to that workspace are shown.
+Available only when -Scope is Individual.

 ```yaml
 Type: Guid